ClemsonRSRG/jetbrains-plugin-resolve/doc/resolve-workshop-2016-draft.md

 ##### Mathematical glyphs (unicode support)

-A long standing design objective in RESOLVE is in making sure specifications and their underlying mathematics actually look like math -- with the expectation that they'll be familiar and easily recognizable to 'by-trade' mathematicians (not just 'cs-pseudo-mathematicians').
-This effort however has been seriously hobbled by the extremely limited range of ascii characters.
+A long standing design objective in RESOLVE is in making sure specifications and their underlying mathematics actually look like math---with the expectation that this will make them familiar and easily usable to 'by-trade' mathematicians.

-extensible
+This effort however continues to be hampered by the extremely limited range of ascii characters.
+Though specifically , perhaps the main practical barrier to their inclusion remains the complicated, unintuitive key combinations one must use to insert such symbols.

-In the context of RESOLVE, specifications and their appearance One especially useful wmof this feature in RESOLVE is encoding non- noticeable The incorporation of a feature referred to as *live templates* makes the incorporation of user defined mathematical glyphs easier than learning (and remembering) arbitrary unicode key-combinations.
-Rather, to insert a particular symbol, users
+Thus in the interim, until a more universally accepted method for including them is found, we leverage the power of live templates to make insertion of such operators a feasible endeavor.

 ##### Language constructs